 The question of how to block out jealous thoughts is a topic I’ve devoted a big part of my working life to.

 When we are approaching a job interview with a lack of confidence and fear of failure, we bomb it.
 When we are constantly trying to avoid fights with our partner, we fight with our partner.
-When we fear rejection, it comes.
-All of this is linked to how we conceive of ourselves, or what’s also called our “self-image:” the vision of ourselves that we have created, and thus project into the world.
+And, when we fear rejection, it comes.
+All of this is linked to how we conceive of ourselves.
+Or, what’s also called our “self-image:” the vision of ourselves that we have created, and thus project into the world.

 Our thoughts become things.